naaman10/mpdss-new/primary-schools.md

     health.
 It will provide the opportunity of volunteers to ask what the children have learnt"
   title: 'Station details:'
+- template: text-section
+  title: COVID Safety
+  section_text: "All of our sessions are run in compliance with governmental guidelines.
+    Regardless of mask mandates, all our volunteers and committee helpers will continue to always wear mask during our sessions.  \n   \n We are equipped with spare masks, hand sanitisers, and disinfectant products to ensure that our stations remain clean and safe for the children.
+We possess up-to-date risk assessment forms, of which we provide to all primary schools.   \n "
 hero_image: "/v1612365805/mpdss/assets/jess-bailey-l3n9q27zulw-unsplash.jpg"
 menu:
   header: